yonaskolb/XcodeGen/Docs/Usage.md

 > Note that Swift Packages don't work in projects with configurations other than `Debug` and `Release`.
 That limitation is tracked here bugs.swift.org/browse/SR-10927

 You can also include local Swift Packages by referencing them by paths in `localPackages` and you can use them as `dependencies` same with `packages`.
-When these have the same name as `packages` they will be used instead of the remote repos.
+When these local packages in `localPackages` have the same name as remote repos in `packages`, they will be used instead of the remote repos.
 This is useful for local development.

 ```yml
 packages: